You are here: Home > Section on Neurophysiology and Biophysics

 Molecular biophysical studies on AMPA receptor dimer assembly

-Sedimentation velocity (SV) analytical ultracentrifugation (AUC) has re-emerged as an important tool in the characterization of biological macromolecules and has been used extensively for analysis of monomer-dimer and dimer-tetramer equilibria for the ATDs and LBDs of iGluRs.
+Sedimentation velocity (SV) analytical ultracentrifugation (AUC) has re-emerged as an important tool for the characterization of biological macromolecules and has been used extensively for analysis of monomer-dimer and dimer-tetramer equilibria for the ATDs and LBDs of iGluRs.
 Prior reports on AMPA receptor GluA2 dimerization differed in their estimate of the monomer-dimer Kd by a 2,400-fold range, with no consensus as to whether the ATD forms tetramers in solution.
-We found by sedimentation velocity (SV) analysis, performed using absorbance detection, a narrow range of monomer-dimer Kd values for GluA2, from 5–11 nM for six independent experiments, with no detectable formation of tetramers, and no effect of glycosylation or the polypeptide linker connecting the ATDs and LBDs; for GluA3 the monomer-dimer Kd was 5.6 µM, again with no detectable tetramer formation.
-For sedimentation equilibrium (SE) experiments we obtained a wide range of Kd values for GluA2, from 13–284 nM, while for GluA3 (Kd of 3.1 µM) there was a less than two-fold difference from the SV value.
-After the one-week centrifuge run, analysis of cell contents by silver stained gels revealed low MW GluA2 breakdown products.
-Simulated data for SE runs demonstrate that the apparent Kd for GluA2 varies with the extent of proteolysis, leading to artificially high Kd values.
-SV experiments with fluorescence detection for GluA2 labeled with 5,6-carboxyfluorescein, and fluorescence anisotropy measurements for GluA2 labeled with DyLight405, yielded Kd values of 5 and 11 nM, consistent with those from SV with absorbance detection.
-However, the sedimentation coefficients measured by AUC using absorbance were strikingly different from those obtained using fluorescence systems and, for the latter, are not consistent with hydrodynamic protein models.
-Thus, for unknown reasons the concentration dependence of sedimentation coefficients obtained with fluorescence detection SV may be unreliable, limiting the usefulness of this technique for quantitative analysis.
-Given the unique capabilities of the fluorescence detection AUC in future experiments, we plan to investigate this in detail, with the goal of identifying procedures that permit accurate Kd measurements at nM protein concentrations.
+In pilot sedimentation velocity (SV) experiments, performed using absorbance and fluorescence detection, we found a narrow range of monomer-dimer Kd values in the low nM range for GluA2, with no detectable formation of tetramers, and no effect of glycosylation or the polypeptide linker connecting the ATDs and LBDs; for GluA3 the monomer-dimer Kd was 5.6 µM, again with no detectable tetramer formation.
+SV experiments with fluorescence detection for GluA2 labeled with 5,6-carboxyfluorescein (FAM), and fluorescence anisotropy measurements for GluA2 labeled with DyLight405, yielded comparable Kd values; however, the sedimentation coefficients measured by AUC using absorbance differed from those obtained using fluorescence systems (FDS).
+Given the unique capabilities of the fluorescence detection AUC for future experiments, we conducted an extensive series of experiments to characterize this system, with the goal of identifying procedures that permit accurate Kd measurements at nM protein concentrations.
+We found by FDS-SV that the FAM label produces a mixed population of receptors with artificially high and low affinity, while DL-488 labeled protein, and a GluA2-EGFP fusion protein were monodisperse, and had identical Kd values.
+By performing FRET experiments on GluA2 separately labeled with donor and acceptor dyes, and the kinetics of dimer dissociation measured by the kinetics of quenching following addition of excess unlabeled protein, we obtained independent evidence for perturbation of dimer stability by the FAM label.
+Thus, in order to take advantage of FDS-SV experiments, control experiments to test for artifacts produced by fluorescent labels are an important consideration.
+The work is being performed in collaboration with Joy Zhao and Peter Schuck.

 Structural studies on glutamate receptors from primitive organisms